Jas000n/Jas000n.github.io/_posts/2023-9-11-Fun-With-Wireshark.md

 ---
-title: Wireshark Unleashed:Popular Tricks and Insights
+title: Double the Fun: How to Seamlessly Run VMware on Your Ubuntu System
 author: Jason
-date: 2023-08-30
+date: 2023-9-16
 category: Jekyll
 layout: post